What Is Financial Planning? Here’s What You Need to Know

 Here are some questions to ask yourself when making goals: What is my biggest financial issue?
 Do I want to be credit card debt-free?
 When do I want to pay off my student loans?
 Where do I want to be in 5 years?
 Where do I want to be in 10 years?
 Do I want to own my own home?

 Filling out the answers to these questions will help you formulate a winning strategy.
 You can’t tackle all your goals at once, so prioritize what matters the most in the short term and keep marching toward your long-term goals in parallel.
+You can aim toward your financial goals while simultaneously avoiding the top 12 most common financial mistakes.

 3. Create a Budget